jhcook/agentic-rag/docs/models-and-configuration.md

 - Modify search settings (top-k, context window)
 - Update system prompts
 - Toggle **Debug Mode** (`debugMode: true`) for verbose logging

+Disconnecting a provider from the **Settings → AI Provider** panel also updates this file.
+Choosing **Disconnect** on the Ollama card clears the stored Ollama parameters, sets `ollamaConfigured: false`, and hides Ollama from `available_modes` until you save a new configuration—matching how the OpenAI and Google disconnect flows behave.

 **Managing Configuration:**
 - **Web UI**: Use the "Settings" dashboard to view and modify configuration (including Debug toggle).